NPL Site Narrative for Pierson's Creek

 Response Activities (to date):

-The Troy Chemical property and Pierson's Creek have been the focus of numerous investigations since the 1970s, but interim remedial actions to date have not addressed mercury contamination downstream of the Troy facility.
+The site has been the focus of numerous investigations since the 1970s, but interim remedial actions to date have not addressed mercury contamination downstream.

 Need for NPL Listing: